How do I check my coding notice?

-- L – you might find this at the end of your tax code if you are entitled to the basic personal allowance, for example, 1185L;
+- L – you might find this at the end of your tax code if you are entitled to the basic personal allowance, for example, 1250L;

-M – you might find this at the end of your tax code if your spouse or civil partner has transferred £1,185 of their personal allowance to you using the marriage allowance.
+- M – you might find this at the end of your tax code if your spouse or civil partner has transferred £1,250 of their personal allowance to you using the marriage allowance.
 Although this is not strictly an extra allowance in your hands, this adjustment to your code number should produce a similar effect;

 - T – you might find this at the end of your tax code if there are items in your tax code that HMRC need to review each year, for example:

 - if your personal allowances are reduced to nil you will be given a code 0T.
-Basic rate tax (20% in 2018/19 unless you are a Scottish taxpayer) will be deducted from your pay up to a certain level, over which the higher or additional rates of tax will be deducted (40% and 45% respectively in 2018/19 unless you are a Scottish taxpayer the tax rates and bands that apply to you are different, as are the tax codes.
+Basic rate tax (20% in 2019/20) will be deducted from your pay up to a certain level, over which the higher or additional rates of tax will be deducted (40% and 45% respectively in 2019/20).
+Note if you are a Scottish taxpayer the tax rates and bands that apply to you are different, as are the tax codes.
 There is more information on GOV.UK;

 - if HMRC decide that no tax should be deducted, they will issue a code NT – ‘no tax’.
 This is usually because you have another employment or pension and the tax code used for that one will collect the tax due from both sources, by reducing your tax free amount by an estimate of the income from the second, NT-coded source.